-Delayed and long-term complications can result from hernia mesh repair surgery where the doctor used a hernia mesh.
+Delayed and long-term complications can result from hernia mesh repair surgery where hernia mesh is implanted.
+Complications can include chronic pain, adhesions, bowel obstruction, infection, mesh migration and hernia recurrence.
 While there can be many symptoms that result immediately or soon after your surgery, pain and serious complications may occur years later because of defective materials or a doctor’s mistakes.

 Mesh manufacturers are aware of the problems that these products can cause.
 Sadly, patients usually find out the hard way that these product defects can have long-term hernia mesh complications that can cause great pain and suffering.
 Our personal injury attorneys want to make sure you know the risks and how to seek help if you have faced these issues.
 A hernia mesh failure lawsuit is often an option.